SophieHogg/SophieHogg.github.io/README.md

 -   added links for Github and LinkedIn using colour-changing icons.
 -   added icons for the tech stacks used in portfolio projects.
 -   changed font from Arial and added some new fonts from Google Fonts
--   Added coloured favicon and changed name in tab
+-   added coloured favicon and changed name in tab

 ### Dark Mode: